Power Series from Known Expansions, Geometric Series, and Partial Fractions

 \[1 - x^2 + x^4 - x^6 + \cdots = \frac{1}{1 + x^2}\]

-Recognizing a geometric series saves you from doing the full binomial expansion every time.
+Recognizing a geometric series avoids the need for the full binomial expansion.

 If \(y = f(x)\), then the inverse function \(f^{-1}\) reverses it: \(x = f^{-1}(y)\).